kliewerdaniel/a10/content/blog/2026-07-21-research-compiler-scientific-discovery.md

 compiler produces Model A (inflammation-first) vs Model B (protein-folding), each with an evidence bar, and surfaces what is unresolved ("which mechanism is upstream?").
 The output is a debate map, not a verdict.

+And the explorer should optimize for **knowledge gaps** — the places where human knowledge is *inefficiently structured*.
+Consider a field with 10,000 papers, 500 mechanisms, 50 diseases, and 3 disconnected research communities.
+The compiler notices that Mechanism X is central yet studied separately in three domains.
+That is exactly where breakthroughs occur: connecting previously separated knowledge.
+This idea has precedent in computational theories of discovery and knowledge-network research — and it is a direct output of the Discovery IR in §3c.

 ## 6. Benchmarks around discovery, not summarization